ejbenke/SPFx-React-Accordion-Section/README.md

   - `npm install` to install the npm dependencies
 - To test:
   - `gulp serve --nobrowser`
   -  Test within a site in your tenant using the Remote Workbench by navigating to *https://\{yourtenant\}.sharepoint.com/sites/\{yoursite\}/_layouts/15/workbench.aspx*.
-Use local lists within your site that follow the **Usage** guidelines above.
+Use Lists within your site that follow the **Usage** guidelines above.
 Local workbench testing not supported
 - To package and deploy:
   - Use `gulp bundle --ship` & `gulp package-solution --ship`
   - Add the .sppkg to your SharePoint App Catalog